 You may have heard of “Burning Man,” the iconic event in Nevada’s isolated Black Rock Desert that sees a temporary city of 80,000 rise from the dust.
 For eight days starting in late August, the alkali flats pulse with a cacophony of sound, art installations and at the end, a towering wooden sculpture of a man on fire.
 Then it all vanishes without a trace.
 Now there’s a way for the whole family to get a glimpse into this phenomenon at the High Desert Museum in Bend — Oregon’s high desert, about 360 miles northwest.

-Called “Infinite Moment: Burning Man on the Horizon,” the interactive, family-friendly exhibit (open Feb.
-1 to Oct.
-4, 2020) explains the spectacularly unique and wildly imaginative culture of Burning Man since its inception nearly 40 years ago, with art installations, borrowed artifacts and photo displays from past festivals.
+Called “Infinite Moment: Burning Man on the Horizon,” the interactive, family-friendly exhibit (open through Jan.
+3, 2021) explains the spectacularly unique and wildly imaginative culture of Burning Man since its inception nearly 40 years ago, with art installations, borrowed artifacts and photo displays from past festivals.

 “For the museum, exploring the unique art, culture and community of an event so centered in the high desert was a natural fit,” says Heidi Hagemeier, communications director at the museum, which has been sharing the art, culture, history, science and natural worlds of the high desert since 1982.
 Beloved by young and old alike, the museum lets visitors spy raptors swooping overhead one minute and then consider the work of a contemporary indigenous artist like Rick Bartow the next.